sttoracle/ORACASB/README.md

 ![](images/CASB/pushAndMonitor.png)
 Select the "*Push controls and monitor*" radio button and then press the "*Next*" button.

-#### **STEP 6**: Select Security Controls Policy
+#### **STEP 6**: Select "*Standard*" Security Controls Policy

 ![](images/CASB/salesforce_controls.png)

-Because the monitor and push option was selected an approval radio button will be displayed that will prompt you to acknowledge and consent to CASB Cloud Service making changes in the target service (Salesforce in this case) to bring its security configuration in line with the selected Security Control baseline.
+Because the monitor and push option was selected an "*Approval*" radio button will be displayed that will prompt you to acknowledge and consent to CASB Cloud Service making changes in the target service (Salesforce in this case) to bring its security configuration in line with the selected Security Control baseline.

+Click the "*Next*" button

 >You can review the Controls begin monitored and enforced under the *Standard* and *Stringent* Security Controls baselines.
 You can also define your own security control baseline by clicking on the *Custom* radio button and configuring the security controls you would like to enforce for a given sanctioned app.